Strategic Plan & Performance

 Sign-up for the Fresh Coast Newsletter

-Every downspout on your home can send 12 gallons of water a minute to the sewer system, which increases the risk of basement backups and sewer overflows.
-Disconnect and help keep excess water out of sanitary sewers.
+During heavy rain, every downspout on your home can send 12 gallons of water a minute to the sewer system, which increases the risk of sewer water backing up into your basement and overflowing into our rivers and lake Michigan.
+Disconnect your downspout and help keep excess water out of sanitary sewers and into your yard or a rain garden.

 Receive Water Drop Alert text messages when heavy rain threatens the area.
 When a Water Drop Alert has been issued a reminder is sent to use less water until the rain passes.